HTTP-RPC/Kilo/README.md

 * [Additional Information](#additional-information)

 # Getting HTTP-RPC
-The entire HTTP-RPC framework can be downloaded as a single JAR file [here](https://github.com/gk-brown/HTTP-RPC/releases).
+The complete HTTP-RPC framework can be downloaded as a single JAR file [here](https://github.com/gk-brown/HTTP-RPC/releases).
 It is also available via [Maven Central](http://repo1.maven.org/maven2/org/httprpc/httprpc/).

 Alternatively, dependencies can be specified individually: